sandeepkhannavp/FINANCIAL-ANALYSIS-USING-PYTHON---STOCK-MARKETS/README.md

 ➢ Fetched real time data using several sources (API’s) to make decisions ➢ Used web scraping to scrape financial/historical/real time data and several volumetrics
-➢ Used several stock market concepts to automatize trading and execute trades faster
 ➢ Used python for helping cryptocurrency investments

 CONCEPTS USED:
 • Pandas
 • Numpy
 • Matplotlib
- PYTHON PACKAGE ABSTRACT
- BY 20PT29 & 20PT37
 • Requests module
 • Math module
 • Scipy